 Her list of supplements at the time included:

-- Vitamin D (5,000 IUs daily), to help regulate the immune system, reduce inflammation, improve blood pressure, and improve bone strength.
+- Vitamin D (5,000 IUs daily), often used as a supplement for bone strength, helps regulate the immune system, reduce inflammation, improve blood pressure.

 - Pure Encapsulations' O.N.E. multivitamin, which Patrick says is a good “insurance policy” for times when meals don't provide adequate nutrients.